-- The identity of each person directly or indirectly having an ownership interest of five percent (5%) or more in such nursing home. - In case such nursing home is organized as a corporation, the identify of each officer and director of the corporation. - In case such nursing home is organized as a partnership, the identity of each partner. - Identity of owners of building and equipment leased, including ownership breakdown of the leasing entity. - Information on the administrator, directors, management company, owner, operator, or other management agent that the applicant or applicants will use to manage the facility.
+- a.
+The identity of each person directly or indirectly having an ownership interest of five percent (5%) or more in such nursing home; - b.
+In case such nursing home is organized as a corporation, the identify of each officer and director of the corporation; - c.
+In case such nursing home is organized as a partnership, the identity of each partner; - d.
+Identity of owners of building and equipment leased, including ownership breakdown of the leasing entity; - e.
+Information on the administrator, directors, management company, owner, operator, or other management agent that the applicant or applicants will use to manage the facility; - f.
+Information on the owner or owners of the building or other structures that will be used in the operation of the facility; - g.
+Information on all other facilities owned, operated, or managed by the applicant or applicants;